kingassune/secrethippoproject/auditChanges.md

 ## Unbounded strategy iteration in harvest enables gas-based DoS of HarvesterCaller

 ✘ Splitting harvest introduces strategy weight change exploit, where a user gets paid for multiple strategies.
 System assumes, and must maintain configuration for low number of strategies.

-✔ Partially addressed by expanding access control to RSUP governance, so an MIA operator cannot neglect configuration

 ## Mismatched units in reward split (Strategy.totalSupply vs magicStaker.totalSupply) can over-/under-pull rewards and DoS harvest